Misbaha: Materials

+Also, Ivory العَاَجْ (Al a'aj) and later they forbade it after some news of the almost extinction of some animals and smugglers of that material.

+Also, there are industrial materials and semi-industrial materials like backlit faturan and sandaluse.
+And all the materials are special in their own way: color patterns, clarity or impurities.

+Also, the most respected job is for crafters.

+And almost every muslim country has a famous crafter.
+They do it with simple tools and machinery, so the hand touch very special.

+And they call them Master/الاُسْتَاَذْ or اُسْطَىَ (Üsta).

 Use

 A misbaḥah is a tool that is used as an aid to perform dhikr, including the names of God in Islam, and after regular prayer.
 It is often made of wooden or plastic beads, but also of olive seeds, ivory, pearls, and semi-precious stones such as carnelian, onyx, and amber.